acmiceli/IACModel/README.md

----
-title: "The Jets and the Sharks: An Interactive Activation and Competition (IAC) Model "
+# The Jets and the Sharks: An Interactive Activation and Competition (IAC) Model
-output:
-  html_document:
-    keep_md: true

----

 ## General Overview